Local's Guide to the Best Mexico City Street Food

 Mexico City Market Tours

 If these Mexico City markets sound like your kind of place, consider a Mexico City Market Tour!
-This one is rated a 5/5 by customers and goes beyond CDMX street food to include art, architecture, mystic traditions, and medicinal plants.
+This one is very highly rated and goes beyond CDMX street food to explore some art, architecture, mystic traditions, and medicinal plants as well.

 Final thoughts on Mexico City Street Food

-Mexico City street food includes some of the most popular foods in Mexico, and food stalls can have some of the best food in Mexico City.
+Mexico City street food includes some of the most popular foods in Mexico, and food stalls offer some of the most delicious food in Mexico City.
+An added bonus: Mexico City street food prices are an absolute bargain.

-You just need to know what to order and trust that sometimes the best places to eat in Mexico City are literally on its streets.
+You just need to know what to order and trust that sometimes the best places to eat in Mexico City are literally on the city streets.
+And truly, food lovers can’t hope to properly eat Mexico City without spending time enjoying the diverse offerings of the capital’s myriad street food stands.

 About the Author

-Rose is a solo female traveler, blogger at Where Goes Rose?, travel writer and foodie based between the UK and Mexico City.
-She can usually be found writing over coffee while befriending nearby pets and plotting her future travel adventures around Latin America and the world.
-Find Rose online: Instagram, and on Twitter , and follow her on Facebook
+Rose is a solo female traveler, blogger at Where Goes Rose?, travel writer, and foodie based between the UK and Mexico City.
+She can usually be found writing over coffee while befriending nearby pets and plotting her future travel adventures around Latin America and the rest of the world.
+Find Rose on Instagram and Twitter, and follow her on Facebook.